ryanzegalia/portfolio/README.md

-# Production Systems

-Architecture, decisions, and source code from production systems I designed and built.

----

 ## [GTM Scenarios](portfolio/) · [ryanzegalia.com](https://ryanzegalia.com)

 Operator scenarios across five B2B verticals, each with a worked example running against seeded Postgres data.
 The scenarios are grounded in named industry research; the data is deterministic seed, the SQL and computation are real.